 It was awarded Waterstones Book of the Year 2012″.

 Panzanella is up there amongst my favourite salads of all time (along with a Ceasars salad) and I could probably eat it on most days and never get bored.
 With only 3 food ingredients, 1 herb, olive oil, red wine vinegar, salt and pepper, you want to make very sure you use the absolute best of all of these.
 You want a lovely (stale) loaf of artisan sourdough or focaccia, the ripest and best tomatoes you can find, the best quality extra virgin olive oil you can lay your hands on – you use a lot, and very fresh vibrant green basil.

 *cooks notes – I like to slice the onions quite finely and prefer to use a mandolin for this, a wonderful kitchen tool if you don’t already have one.
-I have not stipulated the quantity of olive oil or vinegar, just keep adding in parts until you are satisfied with the tasted and texture.
-The same goes with the salt and pepper.
+I have not stipulated the quantity of olive oil or vinegar, just keep adding in parts until you are satisfied with the taste and texture.
+The same goes for the salt and pepper.
 I have used vine rosa and cherry tomatoes which I allowed to ripen at room temperature for a few days.
 I find these the most flavoursome in South Africa.
 If you are lucky enough to live in a country that has tomatoes that look like this (see pic below taken at Borough Market ) – then use a variety.Print

-panzanella salad – inspired by Polpo
+Panzanella salad – inspired by Polpo

 - Prep Time: 10 minutes